cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/how-to-guides.md

 ![Add filters](/integrations/integration_builder/how_to_guides/trigger_filters/add_filters.png "Add filters")

 You can then set the value of the trigger.
-Some trigger filters accept a textual input.
+Some trigger filters accept only a textual input.
-Some trigger filters have a dropdown box that may be used to select a value.
+Some trigger filters accept textual input and have a dropdown box that may be used to select a value.
-Some trigger filters support both textual input and dropdown selections.

 ![Set filter value](/integrations/integration_builder/how_to_guides/trigger_filters/set_filter_value.png "Set filter value")